The Ultimate Rubicon Trail Experience

 - be 25 years or older

-- have a valid drivers license
+- posses a valid drivers license

 - have the offroad driving experience necessary to traverse the route